You must be breathing

 Eyre is quoting the teaching of an interview subject, Ven Ananda Maitreya, who was a Buddhist scholar and Theravadan teacher in Sri Lanka.

-Most people in the program credits are long gone, except for the one holding the camera, Jon Else.
+[An interesting tangent: Most people in the program credits are long gone, but the person holding the camera is credited as Jon Else.